University of Missouri-Kansas City

 A commission as a second lieutenant in the U.S. Army, Army Reserve or National Guard is awarded to individuals who have successfully completed the ROTC program and obtained a baccalaureate degree from UMKC.
 Currently, college graduates who are commissioned through ROTC are placed on either active duty, the reserves or National Guard duty, depending on their desires and on the needs of the service at the time of graduation.
 The length and type of obligation will depend on the scholarship awarded.

 Financial assistance is available through the U.S. Army Scholarship Program.
 Two-, three- and four-year scholarships are awarded each year to selected students who are enrolled or will enroll in the Army ROTC program.
-The scholarships provide payment of tuition, fees, textbooks and a monthly tax-free payment of $200 for the duration of the scholarship, not to exceed 10 months for each year of the scholarship.
-These scholarships are available for both undergraduate and graduate students.
-Non-scholarship contracted cadets in the advanced portion of ROTC receive $200 each month, not to exceed 10 months per year for two years.
+The scholarships provide payment of tuition, fees, textbooks and a monthly payment of $350 for freshman, $400 for sophomores, $450 for juniors, $500 for seniors, not to exceed 10 months for each year of the scholarship.
+Non-scholarship contracted cadets in the advanced portion of ROTC receive monthly payments of $450 for juniors and $500 for seniors, not to exceed 10 months per year for two years.
 Students are furnished free textbooks for military science classes.

-The Simultaneous Membership Program (SMP) allows students to be a member of a National Guard or Reserve unit while enrolled in ROTC.
-Advanced course SMP students receive E5 pay, plus $200 per month from ROTC, plus any Active Duty GI Bill entitlement.
+The Simultaneous Membership Program (SMP) allows students to be a member of a National Guard or Reserve units while enrolled in ROTC.
+Advanced course SMP students receive E5 pay, plus monthly payments of $450 for juniors, and $500 for seniors from ROTC, plus any Active Duty GI Bill entitlement.

 All students are eligible to take Military Science 100- and 200-level courses without any military obligation.
 However, Military Science 300- and 400-level courses are reserved for students who have a signed contract with ROTC to become an officer upon graduation.